NxPKG/khulnasoft-docs/content/support/Third-Party Software/Others/Using Kubernetes on GKE and AWS with Cloudflare Load Balancer.md

 $ kubectl describe service aws-http-lb
 ```

-The External IP address (in my example a2a0848d7d49611e7bfe20206b4bee2f-1914840563.us-east-1.elb.amazonaws.com) is used for setting up pools with Cloudflare Load Balancer.
+The External IP address (in my example a2a0848d7d49611e7bfe20206b4bee2f-1914840563.us-east-1.elb.amazonaws.com) is used for setting up pools with Khulnasoft Load Balancer.

 ### Step 5: Scale up your application